Prostitution in Haiti

+In addition to prostitution, Haiti faces challenges related to sex trafficking, with victims experiencing exploration within the country as well as through cross-border movement.
+Women, girls, restavek children, migrants, and other socially marginalized groups face heighten vulnerability due to poverty, displacement, and weak legal protections.
+Government efforts to address trafficking remain limited, hindered by resource shortages, corruption, and widespread gang control that restricts law enforcement activity and victim protection.

 Allegations of sexual misconduct by UN and Oxfam staff

 UN Peacekeeping Mission

 Several hundred Sri Lankan troops, part of the UN mission, were expelled from the country in 2007.
 They were involved in trafficking Haitian girls to Sri Lanka and also being involved in child prostitution locally.

 It was reported in 2010 that trafficked Dominican women had been found in brothels allegedly frequented by UN personnel.

 In 2015 the UN reported that between 2008 and 2014, members of its peacekeeping mission had sexually abused more than 225 Haitian women in exchange for food, medication, and other items.

 The UN has a zero-tolerance policy towards its personnel visiting the local sex trade, but this is virtually unenforceable.

 As in other countries with a strong UN (or, for the case, other international organizations) presence, the combination of factors (local population in conditions of extreme poverty and the presence of foreign, well paid personnel, most of them away from their families) favor prostitution.